Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

 ##### Jay
 - We can help spin up Sagemaker instances, iPython notebooks, make them reliable and reusable.
 We can recommend tools such as VSCode and Pycharm and educate on how to best use them.
 We can migrate existing code to github and educate on collaborative coding.
 Tools such as black, pylint, and pytest can introduce discipline and stylistic conformity that make collaboration smoother

+##### Jenny
+- Talking points:
+  - This step is "Building and validating models."
+  - Building is time consuming without the right tools.
+    - Infrastructure, which requires DevOps.
+    - Code standards and libraries, which requires software engineering expertise and curation.
+  - Validating in data science culture is academic peer review.
+    - The process must be repeatable, which requires tools and coding standards.
+    - The process must be replicable by another data scientist on a different environment (another machine).
+    - Much of academic peer review is presentation and defense, and tools exist to support this process.

 ## 3. Delivering models outputs to decision actors (machine actor, human actor)
 > Are production systems consuming the output of your models?
 If so, are you able to iterate on changes to your models quickly enough to satisfy business stakeholders?